softchris/softchris2.github.io/_posts/2016-07-10-Typescript fundamentals.md

 	PI = 3  // cannot be assigned to

 	const obj = {  test : 'ABC' }
-	obj.test = 'DEF' // cannot be assigned to, whole literal is protected
+	obj.test = 'DEF' // allowed
+	obj = { test : 'new obj' } // not allowed, the top level reference is protected

 ### Arrow functions